-With a parsimonious price tag and all the makings of the best gaming headsets going, the Sennheiser GSP 370 is the cream of the mid-range wireless can crop.
-Perhaps even dangerously so for its manufacturer, who inadvertently created a wireless headset nigh-on the quality and capabilities of the premium Sennheiser GSP 670 – but for half the price.
+With a parsimonious price tag and all the makings of the best gaming headset, the EPOS Sennheiser GSP 370 is the cream of the mid-range wireless can crop.
+Perhaps even dangerously so for its manufacturer, who inadvertently created a wireless headset nigh-on the quality and capabilities of the premium EPOS Sennheiser GSP 670 – but for half the price.

 The GSP 370 weighs just 285g, considerably less than the GSP 670 at 398g.
 With less onus on the adjustable band to distribute quite so much weight across your cranium, the slender fit makes for a far more ergonomic design, which your ears will thank you for over lengthy periods of wear, and helped along by plush suede-like/leatherette ear cups.

 But despite its featherweight physique, the GSP 370’s staring feature is its 100 hour battery life.
 That will see you through any marathon gaming session, even if you’ve little regard for eating or sleeping.
 And so long as you’re fairly pro-active with the odd charge each week, you won’t have to worry about this headset conking out mid-game.

 The wireless connectivity is delivered via a USB dongle, so you can use this headset across PC and PS4.
 Sennheiser is touting a “near-zero delay” and we’re inclined to agree.
 There no tangible latency introduced from shifting between wired and wireless.

 |Connector||Micro USB to USB Type-A||Micro USB to USB Type-A|

 |Frequency response||20 – 20,000 Hz||10 – 23,000 Hz|

 So with wireless battery life and connectivity both getting top marks, it comes down to audio quality to really impress.
 Sennheiser is yet to let us down in this regard, which should surprise no one, and the GSP 370 offers a broad and detailed profile suited perfectly to gaming.